 The flash report also contains snapshot information about employee comps and discounts, allowing you to pinpoint where you should investigate erroneous discounts or meal comps for non-business reasons.
 Daily tracking of comps and discounts can help you spot any patterns, saving you time and resources.

 Labor is your most controllable cost – and tracking it daily helps you access, review, analyze, and adjust how it affects your bottom line.
 Profit margins in the restaurant industry are generally lower than in other consumer businesses, so there is less room for error in your controllable costs.
 Make informed decisions about the day-to-day strengths and weaknesses of your business, based on up-to-date data, with daily flash reports and labor data analytics.

 If you would like to optimize your labor spend, consider a comprehensive, restaurant-specific management solution.
 Beyond daily flash reports and other labor metrics, Restaurant365 includes an employee scheduling feature that helps reduce labor costs, streamline communication and promote employee engagement.
-Restaurant365 is a cloud-based, accounting and back office platform that seamlessly integrates with Point-of-Sale systems, payroll providers, food and beverage vendors and banks.
-Learn more about the employee scheduling feature within Restaurant365 on our website.
+Restaurant365 incorporates restaurant accounting software and restaurant operations software into an all-in-one, cloud-based platform that seamlessly integrates with Point-of-Sale systems, payroll providers, food and beverage vendors and banks.
+Learn more about the restaurant employee scheduling feature within Restaurant365 on our website.